disconnect3d/crackme/README.md

 # Authors

-The game was made by Dominik Czarnota & Dariusz Zielinski for univeristy classes at AGH University of Science and Technology in Cracow.
+The game was made by Dominik Czarnota & Dariusz Zielinski for university classes at AGH University of Science and Technology in Cracow.

 # Hints/tools needed for particular level